MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/api.md

 |`DELETE /snapshots/{id}`|Delete specified snapshot.|

+<a name=swagger></a>

 ## Swagger & Client Libraries

 To simplify the integration of R analytics Web services using the [R Server operationalization APIs](https://microsoft.github.io/deployr-api-docs/), we provide a core [Swagger template](http://swagger.io/) that defines each API.
+In a nutshell, Swagger is a popular specification for the JSON document that describes the core REST APIs.

+Using a Swagger code generation tool such as  [Azure AutoRest](https://github.com/Azure/autorest) or [code-gen](https://github.com/swagger-api/swagger-codegen), you can generate client libraries that can be used in various stacks, such as .NET, Java, Javascript, ..., to access the RESTful web services.

-You can use this template to build the client libraries that will simplify making calls, encoding data, and handling response markup on the API.
+And, these client libraries will simplify the making of calls, encoding of data, and markup response handling on the API.

 **To build your client libraries:**

 1. Download the core Swagger template, `swagger.json`, is available here@@.

-1. Get a Swagger code generator such as  [Azure autorest](https://github.com/Azure/autorest) or [code-gen](https://github.com/swagger-api/swagger-codegen).
-1. Run the Swagger file through the code generator specifying the language you want.
+1. Run the Swagger file through a code generator, such as [Azure AutoRest](https://github.com/Azure/autorest), and specify the language you want.

 You can now use the generated client library stub to call the core APIs.